urilivshits/pageinference/refactored/temp_context.md

   - Further reduced height calculation to prevent overlap
   - Added padding-bottom to content-area for consistent spacing
   - Ensured scrollbar remains fully visible throughout the UI

+- **[Scrollbar Boundary Fix]** Improved scrollbar containment in chat interface in styles.css:
+  - Replaced padding-bottom with a pseudo-element for spacing
+  - Prevented scrollbar from extending into the padding area
+  - Removed mask-image gradient in favor of a cleaner solution
+  - Created better visual separation between content area and input
+  - Maintained same spacing while fixing scrollbar positioning

+- **[Scrollbar Containment Fix]** Fixed scrollbar positioning in the chat interface in styles.css:
+  - Implemented CSS mask-image gradient to fade out scrollbar at the bottom
+  - Prevented scrollbar from extending into the input button area
+  - Adjusted content area overflow behavior for proper containment
+  - Ensured consistent scrollbar behavior across different browsers
+  - Maintained proper scrolling functionality while improving visual appearance

 - **[Message Visibility Fix]** Improved last message visibility in styles.css:
   - Increased padding-bottom of chat-history from 18px to 35px